hyperledger/iroha/tools/kagami/kagami-help.md

 * `schema` — Generate the schema used for code generation in Iroha SDKs
 * `genesis` — Generate the genesis block that is used in tests
 * `config` — Generate the default client/peer configuration
-* `docs` — Generate a Markdown reference of configuration parameters
+* `docs` — Generate a Markdown reference of Iroha configuration parameters
 * `tokens` — Generate a list of predefined permission tokens and their parameters
 * `validator` — Generate the default validator
 * `swarm` — Generate a docker-compose configuration for a variable number of peers